1st Battalion International Legion (Ukraine): Formation

 On 27 February 2022, Ukrainian President Volodymyr Zelenskyy made an announcement declaring the establishment of an international fighting force to assist in defending the sovereignty and independence of Ukraine amidst the Russian invasion.
 Alongside the creation of an International Legion, included the creation of battalions making up the structure of the unit.
 The battalion, created in March 2022, was first designated as the 1st Battalion "Vovkodav" (1-й батальйон «Вовкодав»), having members from several countries such as the United States, Japan, Ireland, Croatia, and more - including some veterans such as those from the United States Marine Corps.

 The battalion was designated a commander by the name of "Bohdan", a military commander who reportedly does not maintain a public profile and not identified by his full name to avoid putting him in danger.
 Bohdan would later go on to move to the 3rd Special Purpose Battalion due to misconduct and problems within the battalion.

+According to the Ukrainian General Staff, the 1st, 2nd, 3rd and 4th Battalions of the Legion will be disbanded on 31 December 2025, with a planned transfer of foreign volunteers into a new branch of assault troops with drone components.
+The Ukrainian General Staff reported that the International Legion of the Defence Intelligence of Ukraine will keep its status as an international unit.